 - Separate the stems from the leaves of the Swiss chard and chop both, keeping the piles separate.
 I like to chop the stems into bite-size pieces and the leaves into pieces 2-3 inches long and across.

 - Toss the chard stems and sliced onion in a bowl with 1 tablespoon of the olive oil.
 Season with pepper to taste, and spread onto the prepared baking sheet.
 (I completely omit salt in this recipe as the feta offers sufficient saltiness; if you prefer more, you may always salt at the end.)

 - Bake in the preheated oven until the chard stems have softened and the onion is starting to brown, about 15 minutes.
 Remove from the oven and stir around a little.

 - In the bowl you used to toss the stems and onions, toss the chard leaves and the sliced pepper with 2 tablespoons of olive oil and a few more grinds of the pepper mill.
-Sprinkle the leaves and peppers over the stem mixture, then scatter the feta cheese over top.
+(I find this easiest to do with my clean hands.)
+Sprinkle the leaves and peppers over the stem mixture, and then scatter the feta cheese over top.